rondagdag/ai-agents-webdevs-workshop/lab2/README.md

 The LangGraph configuration file for the intro project is located inside [`langgraph.json`](langgraph.json).
 This file defines the single graph implemented in the project: `simple_agent`.

 ### Tavily

 Follow these steps to obtain access to the Tavily API:

-Step 1: Sign Up
+1. **Sign Up**
    - Go to [Tavily's official website](https://tavily.com/) and create an account.
    - Verify your email address to complete the registration process.

-Step 2: Access the Dashboard
+2. **Access the Dashboard**
    - Once logged in, navigate to the **Dashboard**.
    - Here, you can manage your API keys, monitor usage, and configure settings.

-Step 3: Generate Your API Key
+3. **Generate Your API Key**
    - Go to the **API Keys** section in the dashboard.
    - Click on **Generate API Key** to create a new API key.
    - Copy the API key, as you will need it for all API requests.

 ## Editing the project